neda-dtu/rattler_build_test/README.md

 ## Issue 2

 In the same setup, the package build with mambabuild includes the rattler_build_test site-packages directory, while rattler-build's doesn't.

+This is now resolved by moving the python and other dependencies to host instead of build.